mcmonkeyprojects/Sentinel/README.md

 **Beta**:

 - Ammo:
-	- Basically, optionally require ammo be fed into the NPC for bows/fireballs, or spare swords if the current sword breaks.
+	- Basically, optionally require ammo be fed into the NPC for bows/fireballs, or spare swords if the current sword breaks. (waiting on Citizens2 issue 721)
 - Mounting:
 	- Ride a horse or whatever other NPC (waiting on Citizens2 issue 719)
 - Commands: